-1. Sale – It’s the old faithful of marketing words.
+1. Sale – It’s the Old Faithful of marketing words.
 While a lot of businesses use the word “sale,” it has the power to motivate customers.
 Who doesn’t love a good deal?

-2. Off – If you can offer your audience an incentive like 50% off, or $25 off your next $75 purchase, you’ll pique interest quickly and give customers added incentive to buy.
+2. Off – If you can offer your audience an incentive like “50% off,” or “$25 off your next $75 purchase,” you’ll pique interest quickly and give customers added incentive to buy.
 Take a look at the Coach offer below.

 3. Now – This handy word encourages people to act.
 It creates a sense of urgency.
 Usually “now” is used as part of a call to action.
-Examples include: Shop now, Act now, Subscribe now.
+Examples include: “Shop now” (see above!), “Act now,” and “Subscribe now.”

-4. New – Customers are intrigued by the newest gadget, product or offer.
+4. New – Customers are intrigued by the newest gadget, product, or offer.
 It’s an attention-grabbing word that’s effective in emails.

 Here’s an example from home goods store, Wayfair.
-The subject line reads: Best-selling accent furniture to find that missing piece.
+The subject line reads, “Best-selling accent furniture to find that missing piece.”
 The body of the email also uses the word “best sellers.”

 6. Be the first – Customers like exclusive access.
-Give your audience a sneak peak at new products, upcoming offers and high-quality content.
+Give your audience a sneak peak at new products, upcoming offers, and high-quality content.

 7. Your – Words like “your” or “you” show customers that you’re thinking about them.
-It’s a simple personalized touch that can go a long way to increase sales.
+It’s a simple, personalized touch that can go a long way to increase sales.
 Take a look at the three subject lines below.
 Each one includes the word “your” or “you.”

 9. Remember – Your customers are busy, so it’s always a good idea to send reminder emails.
 Maybe you want to remind customers about an event or to use the reward points that they’ve accumulated.
 An example is, “Remember, you have three hours left to redeem your offer!”

 10. Tips – Everyone can use a little help once in a while.
 Send emails that are full of tips to help your customers use your product or improve their business in some way.

-10 Words that can Deflate Your Sales:
+10 Words that can deflate your sales:

 1. Hurry – Yes, you want to encourage customers to act fast, but this word is overused and doesn’t pack as much punch as “Act now” or “Limited-time offer.”

 2. Look inside – These two words are commonly used in subject lines.
-You’re stating the obvious.
+It’s stating the obvious.
 Of course, the recipient has to look inside to read the content or claim the deal.
 Skip these two words, and just get to the point.

 6. Cyberspace – It’s not 1980.
-If you refer to the Internet in any way, avoid outdated terms like “cyberspace” or “information superhighway,” unless you’re being ironic.
+If you refer to the Internet in any way, avoid outdated terms like “cyberspace,” or “information superhighway,” unless you’re being ironic.

 7. Hassle-free – Sure, the phrase seems positive, but you’re still associating the word “hassle” with your business or brand.
 Not a good idea.
 Go with “easy” instead.